-Making sure that you get enough sleep each night is essential for your health and wellbeing.
+Making sure that you get enough sleep each night is essential for your health and well-being.
 It is recommended that you get at least 8 hours of sleep each night for you to have enough energy for the next day.
 However, even if you get enough sleep each night, you must make sure that this sleep is good quality.
 Many people suffer from broken or irregular sleep, leading to them feeling tired and drowsy the next day.
 If you are one of these people looking to improve your sleep hygiene, here are eight ways to have a better night’s sleep.

 Reduce blue light exposure before bed

-There are many different ways for you to improve sleep hygiene, one of the main ways is by reducing the amount of blue light you are exposed to before you go to bed.
-Blue light refers to the light from electronic devices, such as your mobile phone, laptop, computer, and even your televisions.
+There are many different ways for you to improve sleep hygiene.
+One of the main ways is by reducing the amount of blue light you are exposed to before you go to bed.
+Blue light refers to the light from electronic devices, such as your mobile phone, laptop, computer, and even your television.
 Being exposed to too much of this light can be damaging to our eyes, and it can also trick your brain into thinking that it is daytime, meaning that you will not be tired enough to go to sleep at night.
 Reducing the amount of blue light you are exposed to before you go to sleep is a great way to improve sleep hygiene.
 Limiting the amount of time that you spend looking at a screen before you go to bed each night will definitely enhance the quality of sleep that you have.

 Limit your caffeine